-The aim of this capital strategy is to ensure that all elected members fully understand the overall long-term policy objectives and resulting capital strategy requirements, governance procedures and risk appetite.
-The capital strategy is reported within the 2022/23 Finance and Commissioning Plan.
+The aim of the capital strategy is to ensure that all elected members fully understand the overall long-term policy objectives and resulting capital strategy requirements, governance procedures and risk appetite.
+The capital strategy is reported within the 2023/24 Finance and Commissioning Plan.